dr-wojak/econ/README.md

 To bridge the gap between qualitative institutional history and the quantitative reality of the 2026 global economy, we must recognise that the "friction" described by the classical authors is not merely a metaphor; it is the physical manifestation of **Landauer dissipation** occurring at the scale of entire markets.

-In the current 2026 landscape—characterised by hyper-liquid digital assets and algorithmic governance—the bottleneck is no longer the speed of information, but the **energy cost of information erasure**.
+In the current (2026) landscape—characterised by hyper-liquid digital assets and algorithmic governance—the bottleneck is no longer the speed of information, but the **energy cost of information erasure**.
 This brings us to the formal encoding of **Mock Fungibility.**

 ### The Logic of Mock Fungibility

 In our framework, **Mock Fungibility** is the reversible simulation of interchangeability.
-While "Real Fungibility" (Definition 2.1) requires an irreversible state transition that erases the distinct identities of two assets, Mock Fungibility exists within the **bisimulation layer**.
+While *real* fungibility (SoV) requires an irreversible state transition that erases the distinct identities of two assets, Mock Fungibility exists within the **bisimulation layer**.

 - It allows agents to trade _as if_ assets are equivalent within a low-erasure substrate (like a mempool or a surrogate utility model).